 Explainable AI: With a renewed interest in explainable systems, context is also increasingly important to identify user needs and system capabilities in providing explanations of system behaviour at runtime.

 Autonomous Agents and Robotics: The concept of context is itself contextual and always pertains to the acting agent.
 Additionally, context is an important issue in autonomous systems, in particular if they are to be integrated in socio-technical environments with human actors.

 Context is inherently an interdisciplinary topic that, besides AI and HCI, has clear relations to linguistics and semiotics, cognitive science and psychology, mathematics and philosophy as well as other areas such as sociology and anthropology.
 Given the recent interest in AI beyond the field, MRC can act as a bridge between these different communities and serve as a means for integrating models and findings from these different areas.

-MRC will be a full day workshop on the 8th of June.
+MRC be a full day workshop on the 29th of August.

 The ECAI conference website has more information about the location and the registration process as well as other workshops.
 Participants of MRC will have to register for ECAI (workshop-only registrations are available).
 In particular, at least one author of any paper accepted for presentation must register for the MRC workshop at ECAI for the paper to be included in the proceedings.

 MRC is an interdisciplinary workshop with a focus on applications within computer science.
 Because of this focus the workshop primarily attracts participants from within the computer science community and specifically within artificial intelligence.
 However, MRC has always had a strong interdisciplinary appeal and does draw from fields such as linguistics, semiotics, philosophy, mathematics, cognitive science, social sciences and psychology as well as various sub-fields within computer science.
 This is also reflected in the list of program committee members past and present.